abn/cloudrouter-docker-dpdk/README.md

-# cloudrouter-docker-dpdk
-CloudRouter DPDK docker container
+# CloudRouter: DPDK docker container

+This provides a DPDK runtime environment on CloudRouter.

+See base OS specific branches.